 It is everyone’s responsibility to ensure the safety and wellbeing of the young and vulnerable people in society.
 Are you confident you would recognise the signs and signals that might indicate potential abuse?
 Would you know what action to take if you suspected abuse?

 We have worked with Pharmacy Voice to update our safeguarding portfolio to support you in meeting Level 2 safeguarding status.
 Our e-learning programme Safeguarding children and vulnerable adults: a guide for the pharmacy team supports you in being confident in your actions should you have concerns around the safety or wellbeing of a person.
 It also includes more current issues such as child sexual exploitation (CSE) and female genital mutilation (FGM).
-To ensure you meet the Quality Payments Scheme criteria you will need to successfully complete the associated Safeguarding children and vulnerable adults: Level 2 assessment.
+To ensure you meet the Pharmacy Quality Scheme safeguarding gateway criterion, you will need to successfully complete the associated Safeguarding children and vulnerable adults: Level 2 assessment.

 We have also developed a Safeguarding children and vulnerable adults: level 1 assessment which can be accessed by the whole pharmacy team.